 - 4.1 Students must complete all elements of assessed work for each course.
-Methods of examination and assessment for each course are detailed in the on-line Course Guide.
-In submitting course work, students must abide with the School's policy on plagiarism as set out in the School's on-line Calendar. - 4.2 Students must be given clear advance warning of any new or approved changes to examination format.
+Methods of examination and assessment for each course are set out in the on-line Course Guide.
+In submitting course work, students must abide with the School's policy on plagiarism as set out in the School's Assessment Offence Regulations: Plagiarism. - 4.2 Students must be given clear advance warning of any new or approved changes to examination format.
 When the content of a course changes to the extent that previous examination papers may not be a reliable guide to future papers, lecturers should warn students and should produce sample questions for the new parts of the course.
-When the course is new and, there are no previous papers, a full sample paper should be produced. - 4.3 School policy does not require individual feedback on summative assessment.
-Where feedback on summative assessed coursework (but not examinations) is provided, the nature and extent of such feedback will be detailed in the relevant handbook. - 4.4 Students who regularly miss classes and/or do not provide required course work may be denied permission to sit an examination. - 4.5 Any student who requires special examination arrangements must contact the Adviser to Students with Disabilities and /or Dyslexia so that reasonable adjustments can be made.
-Applications for special exam arrangements should normally be made no later than 7 weeks before the date of the student's first examination. - 4.6 Any mitigating circumstances in the period preceding or during the examinations that may affect a student's attendance at, or performance in, examinations must be communicated in writing to the Student Services Centre with all relevant supporting documentation, such as medical certificates, not later than 7 days after her/his last exam.
+When the course is new and, there are no previous papers, a full sample paper should be produced. - 4.3 Students who regularly miss classes and/or do not provide required coursework may be denied permission to sit an examination. - 4.4 Any student who requires specific examination arrangements must contact an Adviser in the Disability and Well-Being Office so that reasonable adjustments can be made.
+Applications for specific exam arrangements should normally be made no later than seven weeks before the date of the student's first examination. - 4.5 Any mitigating circumstances in the period preceding or during the examinations that might affect a student's attendance at, or performance in, examinations must be communicated in writing to the Student Services Centre with all relevant supporting documentation, such as medical certificates, not later than seven days after her/his last exam.

-For the purposes of this Code, the term 'Department' comprises both Departments and Institutes.
+For the purposes of this Code, the term 'department' comprises both departments and institutes.